Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

+That the simple zeros in $\omega$ are located at antipodal points is a consequence of performing the reduction in Euclidean signature.
+In section \ref{sec:ReSt} we will see how to circumvent this condition, and also discuss compatible reality conditions on $A'$.\\

-In \cite{costello2019gauge} it was argued that for this choice of $\omega$ and boundary conditions on $A'$ 4d Chern-Simons theory is equivalent to a principal chiral model with WZW term on $\E^2$.
-To show this one essentially repeats the argument appearing in section \ref{subsec:hCSto4dWZW}.
-One pulls back $A'$ to the fibres of $\E^2\times{\CP}^1\to\E^2$, and fixes the gauge.
-The classical equations of motion of 4d Chern-Simons theory are
+For completeness we sketch the calculation performed in descending from $\cV$ to $\Sigma$ as presented in \cite{costello2019gauge}.
+This closely mirrors the computation in subsection \ref{subsec:HCStoWZW4}.
+First one pulls back $A'$ to the fibres of $\cV\to\Sigma$, and fixes the gauge.
+The classical equations of motion of \CSt{4} are

-Imposing the equation involving the component of $A'$ in the fibre direction subject to our chosen boundary conditions completely fixes the dependence on $\pi$.
-We can then directly integrate over ${\CP}^1$ in \eqref{eq:4dCS}.
+Imposing the equation involving the component of $A'$ in the fibre direction subject to our chosen boundary conditions completely fixes the dependence on $\zeta$.
+We can then directly integrate over $\CP^1$ in \eqref{eq:CS4}.
 Doing so gives

-for $k=\la\alpha\,\mu\ra\la\beta\,{\hat\mu}\ra + \la\alpha\,{\hat\mu}\ra\la\beta\,\mu\ra$.
+for $k=\la\alpha\,\gamma\ra\la\hat\alpha\,\hat\gamma\ra + \la\alpha\,\hat\gamma\ra\la\hat\alpha\,\gamma\ra$.
 This is the same action that we obtained in subsection \ref{subsec:SymRedE} by performing the symmetry reduction directly on $\E^4$.\\